Maputo Entry Requirements

 Currency

-Personal effects and gifts up to approximately USD $500 in value
+Personal effects and new goods up to a value of USD 100.

 Prohibited Items